ADD CONDITION

 What should I do if I experience an allergic reaction?

-If you experience symptoms like wheezing, facial swelling, or rash, stop using the product and seek medical help immediately.
+If you experience symptoms like wheezing, facial swelling, or rash, stop use immediately and seek medical help.

 Is Chlorhexidine Gluconate safe to use during pregnancy?

-What should I do if the solution gets into my eyes?
+What should I do if the product is swallowed?

 How should I store Chlorhexidine Gluconate?